 • We have appointed Covid-19 leaders who are working with health and safety specialists to update our standard operating procedures in line with public health advice relating to Covid-19

-• All employees returning to work will undergo Covid-19 induction training
+• All employees returning to work have completed Covid-19 induction training

 • We have set up an internal forum for staff communication in relation to procedures and training to mitigate the risks from Covid-19

 • Posters in public bathrooms to inform of good hand hygiene, respiratory hygiene and cough etiquette